ElliotMillington/Working-Memory-VR-Experiment/README.md

 ## Output

 Before a user session begins, a location to store the output data must be defined as well as a Particiapnt ID.
-Within this folder session folders will be created with unique file names.
-These themselves will contain folders named 'participantdetails', containing Particiapnt ID, and 'othersessiondata' which will hold the following information for each trial of a given session:<br>
+Within this folder, session folders will be created with unique file names.
+These themselves will contain folders named 'participantdetails', containing Particiapnt ID, and 'othersessiondata' which will hold the following information from each trial of a given session:<br>
 <p>
   <table>
     <tr>